An Author’s Reflections on the Writer’s Journey

 Embracing Character and Place as Equals

 In my writing, the setting is more than a backdrop — it’s a character in its own right.
-When I first imagined the world of The Merlin Saga, I envisioned the wild landscapes of Fincayra and Avalon as living entities.
+When I first imagined the world of the Merlin Saga, I envisioned the wild landscapes of Fincayra and Avalon as living entities.
 These places have personalities and moods, just like the characters who inhabit them.

 Creating vivid settings is essential to immersing readers in the story, but so is the commitment to bringing each character to life.
 I often spend hours fleshing out a character’s background, quirks, and motivations before they make it onto the page.
 When I finally hear their voice clearly and see them come alive, I know I’m on the right track.
 Writers, I encourage you to spend time not only developing your characters but also bringing depth to the places they inhabit.
 These worlds, filled with intricate details and histories, make a story richer and more immersive.